 In a bowl, combine spinach, artichoke hearts, garlic and Parmesan cheese.
 Blend in cream cheese and half of your mozzarella cheese.
 Season with Salt and pepper and set aside.

 Using a rolling pin, lay out dough on a cutting board and lightly stretch to a 8 x 12 rectangle.
-Cut dough into 2 inch squares, so you have 24 squared total.
+Cut dough into 2 inch squares, so you have 24 squares total.

 Lightly grease a mini muffin tin and place a square in each slot, gently pushing down to create an indent. (you don't need to mold to the cup.)